What is DRaaS?

 Log-in to management portal of a site

-With the delivery of your services you received two URL to the management portals.
-One portal is connect to your main site (A) and the second portal is connect to DR site (B).
+With the delivery of your services you received two URLs to the management portals.
+One portal is connected to your main site (A) and the second portal is connected to DR site (B).

 Create a Virtual Protection Group (VPG)

 Create a new Virtual Protection Group (VPG) to configure which VM you want to have replicated to the other side.
-You can replicate from site A to B (log into the management portal of site A) or from site B to A (log into the management portal of site B).
-You configure a VPG as follows:
+You can replicate from site A to B (by logging into the management portal of site A) or from site B to A (by logging into the management portal of site B).
+You can configure a VPG as follows: